michaljanocko/pancors/README.md

 Please include the scheme (`https` or `http`) to qualify as a valid URL.
 PanCORS can't proxy other protocols so it has to check.

+If you need to request something from a server that checks the `Referer` header, you can set the `&referer=` URL parameter and PanCORS will send the request with the correct referer.

 Also, don't forget to query encode the address because some URI implementations merge neighboring slashes into one if they're part of the path or query (e.g. `https://` wouldn't work and would come out as `https:/` so that why we have to encode it as a param; this is the safest way IMO)

 ## Manifesto